System Design Space

 PromptOps

-Prompt versioning, request quality monitoring, context preparation automation.
+Prompt versioning, request-quality monitoring, and automated context preparation.

-Conclusion: The fundamental principles of the book are still useful.
-RAG is now ubiquitous, chain-of-thought has become a standard in AI agents.
-The authors honestly warned: APIs will become obsolete, but the basic ideas will remain.
+Conclusion: The core principles of the book still hold.
+RAG is now everywhere, and chain-of-thought has become a standard tool in many AI agents.
+The authors were upfront that APIs would age, but the underlying ideas would last.

 Related chapters